SongW-SW/SongW-SW.github.io/_pages/about.md

 ## 🔍 _Research Interests_

-My research aims to tackle real-world challenges in **Trustworthy AI** and **Computational Biology**, focusing on these topics:

-Research
 Our lab explores four interconnected themes, unified by the goal of building AI that is safe, adaptive, and grounded in real-world impact.
 Representative papers for each direction are highlighted.

 - 🤖 Agentic AI